Vonng/pigsty/docs/r-sop.md

 ## Case 12: Switching DCS Servers

-DCS (Consul/Etcd) itself is a very reliable service and its impact can be significant if there is a problem.
+DCS (Consul/Etcd) is a very reliable service.

-According to Patroni's working logic, once the cluster master finds that the DCS server is unreachable, it will immediately follow the Fencing logic and downgrade itself to a normal slave, unable to write.
+According to Patroni's working logic, once the cluster primary finds that the DCS server is unreachable, it will immediately follow the Fencing logic and downgrade itself to a normal replica, unable to write.

 ### **Maintenance Mode**